Home » Diet Preference » Vegan » Vegan Cornbread Stuffing

 Vegan Cornbread Stuffing

-No Thanksgiving spread is complete without stuffing, and this is one of my favorite recipes.
-Not only is it a vegan take on stuffing, but it uses homemade gluten-free pumpkin cornbread [LINK] as the base.
-The richness of the cornbread, and the autumn flavors of the pumpkin, make this an unforgettable, mouth-watering stuffing.
+No Thanksgiving spread is complete without stuffing (OK, and maybe a slice of pumpkin pie).
+This cornbread stuffing is one of my favorite holiday recipes!
+It uses my homemade vegan pumpkin cornbread as a base, packed with aromatic herbs and fresh veggies, like celery and mushrooms.
+The richness of the cornbread and the cozy autumn flavors of the pumpkin make this an unforgettable, mouth-watering side dish.

 Make sure to check out the recipe card at the bottom of the page to find the exact quantities for this vegan cornbread stuffing.